kmcbride3/letsencrypt-esxi/README.md

 The renewal process works differently depending on the challenge type you choose:

 ### Common Steps

-* Checks if the current certificate is issued by Let's Encrypt and due for renewal (_default:_ 30d in advance)
+- Checks if the current certificate is issued by Let's Encrypt and due for renewal (_default:_ 30d in advance)
-* Generates a 4096-bit RSA keypair and CSR
+- Generates a 4096-bit RSA keypair and CSR
-* Configures ESXi firewall to allow required outgoing connections
+- Configures ESXi firewall to allow required outgoing connections
-* Uses an **enhanced version** of [acme-tiny](https://github.com/diafygi/acme-tiny) for all interactions with Let's Encrypt
+- Uses an **enhanced version** of [acme-tiny](https://github.com/diafygi/acme-tiny) for all interactions with Let's Encrypt
-  * Extended with DNS-01 challenge support while maintaining the same lightweight, auditable principles
+  - Extended with DNS-01 challenge support while maintaining the same lightweight, auditable principles
-  * Improved error handling and Python 3.5 compatibility for ESXi environments
+  - Improved error handling and Python 3.5 compatibility for ESXi environments
-  * DNS functionality implemented via external hooks to keep the core script clean
+  - DNS functionality implemented via modular provider framework to keep the core script clean
-* Installs the retrieved certificate and gracefully restarts all services relying on it
+- Installs the retrieved certificate and gracefully restarts all services relying on it
-* Adds a cronjob to check periodically if the certificate is due for renewal (_default:_ weekly on Sunday, 00:00)
+- Adds a cronjob to check periodically if the certificate is due for renewal (_default:_ weekly on Sunday, 00:00)

 ### HTTP-01 Challenge Flow

-* Instructs `rhttpproxy` to route all requests to `/.well-known/acme-challenge` to a custom port
+- Instructs `rhttpproxy` to route all requests to `/.well-known/acme-challenge` to a custom port
-* Temporarily enables `webAccess` and `vSphereClient` firewall rules if needed
+- Temporarily enables `webAccess` and `vSphereClient` firewall rules if needed
-* Starts an HTTP server on a non-privileged port to fulfill Let's Encrypt challenges
+- Starts an HTTP server on a non-privileged port to fulfill Let's Encrypt challenges
-* Uses settings from `renew.cfg` for staging/production server and renewal intervals
+- Uses settings from `renew.cfg` for staging/production server and renewal intervals
-* Let's Encrypt validates domain ownership by accessing the challenge file via HTTP
+- Let's Encrypt validates domain ownership by accessing the challenge file via HTTP

 ### DNS-01 Challenge Flow

-* Temporarily enables `httpClient` firewall rule to allow DNS API calls
+- Temporarily enables `httpClient` firewall rule to allow DNS API calls
-* Uses the configured DNS provider (Cloudflare, Route53, or manual) to create TXT records
+- Uses the configured DNS provider (Cloudflare, Route53, DigitalOcean, Namecheap, GoDaddy, PowerDNS, DuckDNS, NS1, Google Cloud DNS, Azure DNS, and manual) to create TXT records
-* Calls `dns_hook.sh` to manage DNS record creation and cleanup automatically
+- Calls `dns_api.sh` framework to manage DNS record creation and cleanup through modular provider plugins
-* Uses settings from `renew.cfg` for DNS provider, API credentials, and propagation timing
+- Uses settings from `renew.cfg` for DNS provider, API credentials, and propagation timing
-* Leverages enhanced acme-tiny with DNS-01 support, keeping the same lightweight philosophy
+- Leverages enhanced acme-tiny with DNS-01 support, keeping the same lightweight philosophy
-* Let's Encrypt validates domain ownership by checking DNS TXT records
+- Let's Encrypt validates domain ownership by checking DNS TXT records
-* Works for private/internal servers and supports wildcard certificates
+- Works for private/internal servers and supports wildcard certificates

 ## Demo